In today’s post, I’m sharing our tips for visiting Nice, France with a baby.

 During the summer, there are tons of beach clubs and areas to lounge on the huge strip of beach.

-I’m SO glad we spent one day in Nice, France.
+Thank you for checking out our Nice, France itinerary!
+I hope you have the best time.
 It’s truly such a unique city and fun place to explore.

 The Perfect Antibes Travel Guide